 1. Remember which state you’re in

-I'm not talking about your mental standing, but about the six states (and two mainland territories) that make up the great nation of Australia.
+I’m not talking about your mental standing, but about the six states (New South Wales, Victoria, South Australia, Western Australia, Queensland, and Tasmania) and two mainland territories (Northern Territory and Australian Capital Territory aka Canberra) that make up the great nation of Australia.
+There are key differences of how to order a beer in each of the country’s states and territories.
 Accent variation may be slight between them, but beer culture is not.

 Here’s how a typical bar discourse might go in, say, Melbourne, Victoria: